Should Thierry Henry have won the Ballon d’Or?

 Onto to 2001.
 14 voting points (compared to Michael Owen’s victorious tally of 176) meant Henry just about made the top ten after another 17-goal league season.
 No complaints here as he continued his metamorphic process.

-However, his Ballon d’Or bid was hindered by France’s dismal defence of their world champion status.
+However, his Ballon d’Or bid was hindered by France’s dismal defence of the World Cup.
 Henry and co were eliminated at the group stage without scoring a goal.
 Couple this with Arsenal’s failure to progress to the knockout rounds of the Champions League and it’s clear why Henry was forced to settle for sixth in the voting.

 Though the Ballon d’Or is meant to recognise individual brilliance, team achievements are inevitably a factor and nothing warps voters’ opinions like major international tournaments; which is the primary reason Ronaldo was named as the world’s best, having fired Brazil to World Cup glory.
 Make no mistake, the iconic No9 was a worthy winner.

 As a non-tournament year, 2003 represented an excellent chance for Henry to win the Ballon d’Or through his consistent brilliance at club level.
 From a personal perspective, he delivered.
 Not only did he match his previous season’s tally of 24 league goals, he proved himself to be an unmatched provider, finishing the campaign with 20 assists, a Premier League record that still stands today (jointly held by Kevin De Bruyne).

 It’s easy to focus on the invincible season when adjudging Henry’s best campaign, but a strong case can be made for 2002/03.
 It’s not normal for a player to simultaneously act as prolific goalscorer and supreme provider.
-Imagine Kevin De Bruyne but triple his goal return.
+Imagine if De Bruyne scored three times as many goals.
 Stats-wise, that’s effectively the player Henry was in 2002/03.
 Despite this double-pronged lightning rod of an asset, Arsenal were pipped to the title by Man United.
 And not even an Henry hat-trick away to Roma could stop the Gunners exiting the Champions League at the group stage once again.

 Arsenal’s failure to fully capitalise on Henry’s outrageous form (they did win the FA Cup) may have cost him the Ballon d’Or.
 He finished second behind Pavel Nedved, who had starred as Juventus progressed to the final of the Champions League, only to be beaten by Milan on penalties.